On O List of Movie Reviews

 7/05: Thanks to Stanley Kubrick bowing out of the project, Marlon Brando directed only one film in his life, and it's called One-Eyed Jacks.

-A Western with many twists and turns, it's Marlon Brando who steals the show.
-Charles Lang's Oscar-nominated cinematography is also excellent.
-Archie Marshek gets the most credit for making the movie possible because Marlon Brando was delegated the task to edit the film from a million feet of reel and, true to form, subsequently gave up.
+Archie Marshek gets the most credit for making the movie possible because Marlon Brando was delegated the task to edit it from a million feet of reel and, true to form, subsequently gave up.
+Yes, the pace is deliberately slow, but there's so much to look at and the story pays off dividends over time.

-All in all, if Kubrick had directed One-Eyed Jacks, I would've fallen asleep; hence, it's a good thing that Marlon Brando did.
+All in all, if Stanley Kubrick had directed One-Eyed Jacks, I would've fallen asleep; hence, it's a good thing that Marlon Brando did.

 7/17: Criterion Collection treated One-Eyed Jacks with a 4K digital restoration, and the film looks absolutely gorgeous.

-Pina Pellicer may have taken acting too far to the point of melodramatic.
+Once upon a time, from Mexico, Katy Jurado was one of the most beautiful women in Hollywood.
+It's not hard to understand why Marlon Brando was smitten with her after seeing High Noon.
+She's not bad in One-Eyed Jacks, looking a bit older than anticipated.
+On the other hand, Pina Pellicer may have taken acting too far to the point of melodramatic.
 She needs to tone it down and try to vary her approach.
 It's literally the same thing in almost every scene: a desperate plea with her quivering chin and fluttering eyes.
-Sadly, Pina committed suicide in 1964 at the age of 30, and the cause of death is presumed to be depression.
+Sadly, Pina Pellicer committed suicide in 1964 at the age of 30, and the cause of death is presumed to be depression.